jtonglet/Nash-Q-Learning/README.md

 ## Example

 Consider the following game where two robots need to reach the trophee.
 One obstacle lies in the middle of the grid.
-The two agents cannot be on the same tile at the same moment, except for the trophee's tile.
+The two robots cannot be on the same tile at the same moment, except for the trophee's tile.
 See this [notebook](https://github.com/jtonglet/Nash_Q_Learning/blob/main/3-dim-example.ipynb) for a detailed walkthrough.

 ![](img/img1.PNG)

-The players and the game grid are represented by the Player and Grid objects.
+The robots and the game grid are represented by the Player and Grid objects.

 ```python
 from NashQLearn import Player, Grid